 Find out more about the retention and graduation rates at College of Southern Maryland.

 During the 2017-2018 academic year, there were 6,164 undergraduates at CSM with 2,001 being full-time and 4,163 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of CSM, see our tuition and fees and room and board pages.

-The student loan default rate at CSM is 11.8%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at CSM is 5.4%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for CSM are given below.

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

 In 2019-2020, 6,097 students took at least one online class at College of Southern Maryland.
 This is an increase from the 2,868 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|